 No. Prior to 2020, Arizona had a reputation for competent election administration and a history of robust voting by mail, unlike some states that had to quickly adopt new voting procedures due to the pandemic.
 Indeed, Arizona pretty much had a business-as-usual election in November.
-The presidential contest was very close, but that was no surprise.
-Arizona was one of the biggest battleground states in the election; Trump carried it by a margin of only 3.6 percent in 2016, and with Democrats making gains there in recent years, it was a huge target for the party in 2020.
+The presidential contest was very close, but that was no surprise: Arizona was one of the biggest battleground states in the election; Trump carried it by a margin of only 3.6 percent in 2016, and with Democrats making gains there in recent years, it was a huge target for the party in 2020.

-Arizona was famously called for Biden by Fox News, shortly before midnight on November 3, and then by the Associated Press the next day.
+Arizona was famously called for Biden by Fox News shortly before midnight on November 3 and then by the Associated Press the next day.
 The New York Times, CNN, ABC, CBS, and NBC followed suit on November 12.

-Pursuant to Arizona law, 10 of 15 counties conducted an immediate hand count of a sample of ballots tabulated by voting machines, with no significant discrepancies found.
+Pursuant to Arizona law, ten of 15 counties conducted an immediate hand count of a sample of ballots tabulated by voting machines, with no significant discrepancies found.
 This included Maricopa County, which encompasses Phoenix and is Arizona’s largest county by far; the county accounted for 2 million of the state’s roughly 3.3 million presidential votes.
-The final official results showed Biden winning the state by 10,457 votes, his narrowest win in the country (in absolute terms; in percentage terms Georgia’s results were a bit closer).
+The final official results showed Biden winning the state by 10,457 votes, his narrowest win in the country (in absolute terms; in percentage terms, Georgia’s results were a bit closer).
 Biden won Maricopa by just over 45,000 votes.

 So what sparked this audit business?

 Arizona’s election results were certified by Republican governor Doug Ducey and Democratic secretary of state Katie Hobbs on November 30.
-But by that point, there were already signs that a faction of Arizona Republicans were coordinating their activities with the Trump campaign’s Keystone Kops legal team, featuring Rudy Giuliani and Sidney Powell.
+But by that point, there were already signs that a faction of Arizona Republicans was coordinating its activities with the Trump campaign’s Keystone Kops legal team, featuring Rudy Giuliani and Sidney Powell.
 After Team Trump’s maneuvers were universally rejected in state and federal courts across the country, Arizona’s 11 electoral votes were formally cast for Biden on December 14.

 One subpoena calls for a scanned ballot audit, to collect an electronic ballot image cast for all mail-in ballots counted in the November 2020 general election in Maricopa County, Arizona.
 The second subpoena calls for a full forensic audit of ballot tabulation equipment, the software for that equipment and the election management system used in the 2020 general election.

-The idea, as these sweeping subpoenas suggested, was to review the vast majority of Maricopa County ballots and all of its election software and hardware, despite no real evidence of wrongdoing.
+The idea, as these sweeping subpoenas suggested, was to review the vast majority of Maricopa County ballots and all of its election software and hardware despite no real evidence of wrongdoing.
 The county, which has a majority-Republican board of supervisors, resisted the fishing expedition, and the two sides went to court.

 While the legal wrangling was going on, Maricopa County ordered a “forensic audit” by two independent firms.
-Both concluded in a report released on February 23 that the election machinery was sound and uncompromised, and that there were no signs of significant errors.
+Both concluded in a report released on February 23 that the election machinery was sound and uncompromised and that there were no signs of significant errors.